 - BVAL seeks to offer unique exposures when compared to traditional, market-cap weighted equity ETFs, which can result in high “Active Share” – the difference between BVAL holdings and other traditional ETF holdings.

 - The time to invest in strongly branded companies is when there is evidence that latent brand value is not being recognized in current market value.
 The Fund invests in these companies when the gap between brand value and market value is widest, thus attempting to capture return in their convergence.

-- Can serve as a complement to an existing allocation in a broad market portfolio
+- Complement to an existing allocation in a broad market portfolio.

-- Can serve as a potential alpha-seeking satellite strategy to a standard market cap strategy
+- Potential alpha-seeking satellite strategy to a standard market cap strategy.

-- Can serve as a diversifier to sector rotation portfolios as sectors change with Brand Value Scores.
+- Diversifier to sector rotation portfolios as sectors change with Brand Value Scores.